acobaugh/fluxios/README.md

 # License

-Fluxios is released under the [GP v2](http://www.gnu.org/licenses/gpl-2.0.html).
+Fluxios is released under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).

 # Todo
 * Finish this readme
 * tox unit tests
 * Either a retry or buffered approach to sending points to influxdb
 * Don't delete perfdata file unless it is older than cfg['fluxios']['interval'] seconds
-* Use the new Grafana /api/datasources/id/:name to lookup ds id